NEXT WATER BAPTISM CELEBRATION: September 11

 We are excited that you are interested in water baptism.
 We believe that baptism is an important step of obedience for every person who has accepted Christ as his or her Savior.

-To sign up for our next water baptism celebration, simply fill out the form below.
+To sign up for our next water baptism celebration, simply click the button below.

 When Should I Be Baptized?